cs4414/Reference-Solutions/ps3/ps3.md

 ## Taste the fresh Rust 0.8

 The latest Rust 0.8 has been released 10 days ago on Sep 26.
-[Rust 0.8 Released page](https://mail.mozilla.org/pipermail/rust-dev/2013-September/005804.html) We should upgrade our Rust environment to this latest version in PS3 for the numerous bugfixes since 0.7.
+Here's the detailed webpage: [Rust 0.8 Released](https://mail.mozilla.org/pipermail/rust-dev/2013-September/005804.html) We should upgrade our Rust environment to this latest version in PS3 for the numerous bugfixes since 0.7.
 Follwing this tutorial in [Piazza](https://piazza.com/class/hiuvlqlyk4925d?cid=64), you should be able to get Rust 0.8 work on your machine.

 Unfortunetely, the 0.8 release also includes about 2200 changes in the language.
 Not surprisingly, your zhttpto code in PS1 couldn't run on Rust 0.8.
 But don't worry about that, we have provided a latest zhttpto written in Rust 0.8 in our [Github public repository of reference solutions](https://github.com/cs4414/Public-Reference-Solution).
 You could view this [commit diff page](https://github.com/cs4414/CS4414-Public-Reference-Solution/commit/0fe2e9ad165d01038a92656252f230f6f5013644) to experience the changes in Rust 0.8.

 As you can see from the diff page, several modules changed their paths, and the network-related API were totally rewritten.

-## zhtta - 10^42 times better than zhttptos
+## zhtta - 10^42 times better than zhttpto

 In PS1, we have implemented a simple Web server named zhttpto.
 No matter how much grade you earned, however, it's far from an awesome Web server.
 With the help of Rust, zhttpto has got a good concurrency comparing the ancient web servers, but there still exists several obvious drawbacks.
 First, zhttpto uses an unsafe visitor counter in the code.
 What's worse, it exposes all of the files on your file system to web users.
 Moreover, it doesn't support advanced priority scheduling on the network requests.